sifferman/labs-with-cva6/labs/intro.md

 3. Give the hierarchical path and GitHub permalink of the declaration of the instruction in the execute stage.
 4. Simulate [`"./programs/examples/asm.s"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/examples/asm.s), and give the time and a waveform screenshot of the `add` instruction occurring in the ALU.
 Provide justification.
 5. Simulate the `.s` file you wrote, and provide the timestamp and a waveform screenshot at: a taken branch, a store to memory, a register file write, and a decode of a compressed instruction.
 Provide justification.
-6. Simulate the `.c` file you wrote, and provide the timestamp and a waveform screenshot at the `for` loop beginning and end.
-Provide justification.